oliverproud/oliverproud.github.io/_posts/2020-01-22-draft-ml-questions-post.md

   - Batch Normalisation (this is not actually a form of regularisation, but routinely has the effect of it)
   - Dropout
   - Early stopping (don't do this one, it's just an example).
-- Get more training data, your model may be the right one but has so little data it learns its features so well.
+- Get more training data, your network may be the right one but has so little data it learns the noise in its features so well.
-- Reduce the complexity of your model, i.e. for a deep neural network use fewer layers or hidden units.
+- Reduce the complexity of your model, i.e. for a deep neural network use fewer layers/hidden units.
 - Reduce the dimensionality of your data with Principal Component Analysis (PCA) or UMAP.

 ### 8. What is exploding and vanishing gradients?